 Research at the federal level shows that legislators and policy makers are vastly more attentive to the interests of the affluent than they are to those of everyone else.
 Researchers call this "representational inequality."
 That's the notion that, although we each get one vote, we are not all represented with the same vigor.

 Because rich people give more to political campaigns, their interests are more likely to get public policy results.
 According to political scientist Martin Gilens:

 The extent of this "representational inequality" is staggering: when preferences of low or middle income Americans diverge from those of the affluent, there is virtually no relationship between policy outcomes and the desires of these less advantaged groups.
-In contrast, affluent Americans' preferences exhibit a substantial relationship with policy outcomes whether their preferences are shared by lower income groups or not.2
+In contrast, affluent Americans' preferences exhibit a substantial relationship with policy outcomes whether their preferences are shared by lower income groups or not.

 In other words, affluent donors get what they want.
 The rest of us get what we want when, and only when, we want what they want.
+This is not about the individual corruption of legislators selling their votes.
+It's about a systematic tilt of the entire policy-making apparatus toward influential donors.
+No wonder we are in the middle of a populist revolt.
+Ordinary people know that their voices don't count.